 - Managing responses to complaints and investigations by the Health and Disability Commissioner, Privacy Commissioner, and Ombudsmen.

 - Advice to various DHBs on strategic and specific information management issues such as child protection and family violence information sharing structures.

 - Advising the Auckland Regional Public Health Service (ARPHS) on a range of regulatory issues, including liquor licensing and smoke-free environments.

 - A member of the ARPHS HIV Advisory Group managing individuals potentially posing a risk to the public.

 - Defending healthcare providers in civil claims for damages.

 - Appearing in health practitioner disciplinary proceedings and appeals (e.g., Y v Director of Proceedings NZHC 2054).

 - Advising on the management of health practitioner competence and disability concerns under the Health Practitioners Competence Assurance Act.

-- Involved in Auckland DHB’s management of the retention of organs in the Green Lane Heart Registry including extensive contribution to the crisis response and policy rewrite.
+- Extensive involvement in Auckland DHB’s management of the retention of organs in the Green Lane Heart Registry including the crisis response and policy rewrite.